GoogleChromeLabs/tooling.report/ABOUT.md

 ## Methodology

-The main part of our work consisted of collecting an extensive list of best practices that we think are crucial for high-quality web development and turning them into _tests_.
-Each best practice was turned into a self-contained for each build tool.
-The tests are minimal setups that document not only how we came to our conclusion whether or not a build tool supports a certain best practice.
-We also used the tests are reproduction cases for the bugs we filed whenever a tool did pass a test.
-At the same time, we made sure the tests are simple and readable, so they can double-function as documentation for web developers who want to see _how_ a specific best practices can be followed with a given build tool
+The main part of our work consisted of collecting a list of best practices that were identified as being critical for high-quality web development.
+These were then turned into minimal self-contained tests and reproduced in each build tool.
+These tests document whether a given tool supports the best-practise, as well as the process by which we arrived at that conclusion.
+Non-passing tests are also used as reproduction cases in issues filed with the associated tool.
+We have attempted to ensure the tests are simple and readable so they can be used a concise reference for developers wishing to see _how_ a specific best-practice can be followed each tool.

 ## Rules